Le Bonheur's comprehensive epilepsy program is a National Association of Epilepsy Center Level IV accredited

 program, the highest level and one of only a few in the United States.

 Our epilepsy team includes nationally recognized physicians who are leaders in neurological associations and societies around the world.
-The comprehensive team treats children with the most complex diagnoses and conducts research to provide the most innovative treatments to children with epilepsy.
+The comprehensive team treats children with the most complex diagnoses to focal seizures in children and juvenile myoclonic epilepsy (JME).
+Our Neuroscience Institute team conducts epilepsy research to provide the most innovative treatments to children.
 Our epilepsy monitoring unit allows us to provide a comprehensive evaluation of each child's seizures.

 Each year, we treat more than 1,300 children with epilepsy and other seizure disorders.
 Our patients have some of the highest seizure-free rates in the country.